Opinion | The Supreme Court could still flip the election

 Chief Justice John G. Roberts Jr. deserves credit for trying to find a principled way through so far.
 Over the past few weeks, the court has generally deferred to state officials in major voting cases.
 In one, out of Pennsylvania, the court pleased Democrats by refusing to stop the state from accepting absentee ballots that arrive up to three days after Election Day, a policy the Supreme Court of Pennsylvania ordered the state to adopt.
-In another, out of Wisconsin, the court sided with Republicans who sought to preserve the state legislature’s mandate that ballots arrive by Election Day in order to be counted.
+In another, out of Wisconsin, the court sided with Republicans who sought to preserve the state legislature’s mandate that ballots arrive by Election Day to be counted.

 But the next steps the court takes may define it for a generation.
 In the Pennsylvania case and another one on mail-in ballot deadlines out of North Carolina, the court left open the possibility that the justices could revisit the issue of late-arriving ballots after the vote, potentially invalidating the very ballots the justices permitted to be collected before the election.
 It would be a shame if the court tossed out ballots from Americans whose only mistake was trusting the U.S. Postal Service to deliver them in a reasonable amount of time, especially after they had thought that the Supreme Court had said late-arriving ballots would be counted.
 It would be a calamity if doing so flipped the election to the candidate who in fact did not win over a majority of voters.